 Visitors to the aquatic preserve enjoy snorkeling, fishing and boating in the bay.
 Primitive campgrounds are available on the island.

-The Division of Historical Resources of the Department of State has identified nine archaeological sites in the immediate coastal areas of St. Andrews Aquatic Preserve.
-They include three shell middens (FMSF numbers BY00086, BY00087, BY00170) dating back to the middle to late Woodland Period (300 A.D. -1000 A.D.) and one shell midden (BY00171) of unknown date that has been destroyed by wave action.
+The Florida Department of State's Division of Historical Resources has identified nine archaeological sites in the immediate coastal areas of St. Andrews Aquatic Preserve.
+They include three shell middens (FMSF numbers BY00086, BY00087, BY00170) dating back to the middle to late Woodland Period (300-1000 A.D.) and one shell midden (BY00171) of unknown date that has been destroyed by wave action.
 Due to the moderate wave energy of the coastline, many relict Native American sites were probably either buried by sand or destroyed by wave action.

 The dominant animal species of octocoral beds are soft corals such as gorgonians, sea fans, sea feathers, sea fingers, sea pansies, sea plumes, sea rods and sea whips.
 This community is confined to the subtidal zone since the sessile organisms are highly susceptible to desiccation.
 Other sessile animals typically occurring in association with these soft corals are sea anemones.
 An assortment of non-sessile benthic and pelagic invertebrates and vertebrates (e.g., sponges, mollusks, tube worms, burrowing shrimp, crabs, isopods, amphipods, sand dollars and fishes) are associated with octocoral beds.

 The distribution, abundance and condition of octocoral beds in St. Andrews Aquatic Preserve is unknown at this time.
 Management considerations should include locating all true octocoral beds and providing protection for them from external degradation.
-Primary threats to octocoral beds include siltation from beach renourishment or beach restoration projects, anchor damage by nautical craft, trawling by commercial fishermen, collection for tourist-oriented trade, and water pollution, particularly oil spills.
+Primary threats to octocoral beds include siltation from beach renourishment or beach restoration projects; anchor damage by nautical craft; trawling by commercial anglers; collection for tourist-oriented trade; and water pollution, particularly oil spills.

 Attached to the seagrass leaf blades are numerous species of epiphytic algae and invertebrates.
 Together, seagrasses and their epiphytes serve as important food sources for manatees, sea turtles and many fish.
 The dense seagrasses also serve as shelter or nursery grounds for many invertebrates and fish.